dpc10ster/RJafroc/README.md

 [![codecov](https://codecov.io/gh/dpc10ster/rjafroc/branch/master/graph/badge.svg)](https://codecov.io/gh/dpc10ster/rjafroc)
 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/rjafroc)](https://cran.r-project.org/package=rjafroc)

-# What is this repository for? #
+# What is this repository for?
 * This repository serves as the software companion to my book: **Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples.
 Taylor-Francis LLC; 2017**.
 * Full documentation (the updated book plus the software) **is currently under preparation** and will be posted to https://dpc10ster.github.io/RJafrocBook/
 * Software documentation (the functions used in the software, vignettes and the update history) is at https://dpc10ster.github.io/RJafroc/

+# What is the application of this package?
+* TBA

 # Relation to the Windows software
-* `RJafroc` extends and replaces Windows `JAFROC` software at http://www.devchakraborty.com.
+* `RJafroc` extends Windows `JAFROC` software at http://www.devchakraborty.com.
+That website is no longer maintained.
 * If you encounter difficulties with downloading the Windows software, try https://github.com/dpc10ster/WindowsJafroc.

 # Update History